Bloom Filter Encoding for Machine Learning: Results

 \subsection{Entropy and Bit Occupancy}

-Figure \ref{fig:privacy_comparison} summarizes the privacy-related metrics of entropy and bit occupancy, calculated according to Equations \ref{eq:entropy} and \ref{eq:bit_occupancy}.
-Across all datasets, the entropy values range between 0.38 and 0.68, which indicates a generally high level of uncertainty per bit in the encoded Bloom filter representations.
-The bit occupancy values are 0.13 at the low-end up to 0.60.
-These results show that the encoded Bloom filters are not fully saturated and maintain a moderate fraction of bits set to 1.
-Datasets with higher bit occupancy, such as the EKG and MNIST, are closer to the desirable 0.5, suggesting better balance between privacy and information content.
+Figure \ref{fig:privacy_comparison} summarizes entropy and bit occupancy, computed using Equations \ref{eq:entropy} and \ref{eq:bit_occupancy}.
+Entropy values range between 0.38 and 0.68 across datasets, indicating moderate uncertainty per bit in the encoded representations.
+Bit occupancy ranges from 0.13 to 0.60, showing that the Bloom filters are neither overly sparse nor fully saturated.

-These results demonstrate that the chosen Bloom filter parameters (bit $m$, number of hash functions $k$) successfully produce encoded Bloom filter that retain enough information for classification and randomized sufficiently to mitigate structural leakage.
-In particular, the entropy near 0.5–0.68 for most datasets indicates that the Bloom filter representation retains variability in the bit patterns, which is crucial for privacy-preserving transformations.
-Bit occupancies near 0.5 help minimize the risk of collisions and false positives.
-Overall, the figure confirms that the Bloom filter transform achieves a reasonable trade-off between compression, privacy, and the ability to preserve dataset structure.
+These results suggest that the chosen Bloom filter parameters produce representations with a balance between information density and collision effects.
+Higher occupancy values approach the region where entropy is maximized, while lower occupancy reflects sparser encodings with fewer collisions.
+While entropy and occupancy provide useful indicators of representation characteristics, they do not constitute formal privacy guarantees such as differential privacy.
+Instead, they reflect the degree to which feature information is distributed and obscured within the encoded space.